WandaVision: Titles

 The series' main title sequence was created by Perception, and starts with a "please stand by" visual in the style of the episode's sitcom era.
 This is followed by close-ups of footage from the episode on a television screen, which the camera then pushes through to show the RGB pixels that form television images.
-The pixels are rendered as hexagons, as a reference to Maximoff's hex abilities and the informal name "The Hex" that is given to the sitcom reality.
-The pixels form various elements from the series including Maximoff and Vision's house, the baby mobile from the third episode, and the Westview water tower, which is reminiscent of the art style in "House of M".
-The pixels are then disrupted by a single red pixel that represents Maximoff's "world falling apart around her", before forming two wedding rings at the end of the sequence since the series is "at its core a love story".
+The pixels are rendered as hexagons, as a reference to Wanda's hex abilities and the informal name "The Hex" that is given to the sitcom reality.
+The pixels form various elements from the series including Wanda and Vision's house, the baby mobile from the third episode, and the Westview water tower, which is reminiscent of the art style in "House of M".
+The pixels are then disrupted by a single red pixel that represents Wanda's "world falling apart around her", before forming two wedding rings at the end of the sequence since the series is "at its core a love story".
 Charles Pulliam-Moore at io9 felt the credits were "undeniably Marvel in the big screen sense", despite WandaVision otherwise attempting to embrace its streaming series format.

 Perception also created many of the sitcom-style opening credits for the series, with Shakman saying a lot of work went into creating these openings to be as authentic to each era as possible since the creatives "knew that they were a key part of the storytelling".
 Additional work from Perception included graphics for the fake commercials, based on real commercials from the different sitcom eras; titles and smoke effects for the Agatha All Along sequence; onscreen locator cards; and two new transitions for the Marvel Studios logo (into black-and-white and a 4:3 aspect ratio for the first episode, and into purple smoke for Agatha's Salem backstory in "Previously On").